Adjectives: Order and Degrees of Comparison

 Learning Objectives

-- Understand the correct order of adjectives when using multiple descriptive words
+- Identify the correct order of adjectives before a noun.

-- Learn the three degrees of comparison: positive, comparative, and superlative
+- Use the positive, comparative, and superlative degrees correctly.

 Frequently Asked Questions